This page will help provide you information about Summer Weather in our area.

 Tornado Warning is issued when a tornado is imminent.
 When a tornado warning is issued, seek safe shelter immediately.

-Red Flag Warning is issued to alert fire officials and firefighters of potentially dangerous fire weather conditions within the next 12 to 24 hours.
-They are issued when the following three criteria are met: 1.
-Surface relative humidity (RH) less than 30 % for VA and MD; RH less than or equal to 25% for WV AND 2.
+Red Flag Warning is issued to alert fire officials and firefighters of potentially dangerous fire weather conditions.
+The warning is issued when values are met in three criteria: 1.
+Surface relative humidity (RH) 2.
 Sustained surface wind of 20 MPH or greater AND 3.
-10-hour fuel moisture less than 8% for VA; less than or equal to 8% for MD and WV.
+10-hour fuel moisture

 Flash Flood Warning is issued when flash flooding is imminent or occurring.